 All students are expected to be in class and ready to work when the bell rings.
-The names of students who are absent from a particular class during the day and are not listed on the attendance sheet will be reported to the office.
+The names of students who are absent from a particular class during the day and are not listed as absent will be reported to the office.

 Students are to be courteous, cooperative, and attentive in class.
-Consistent disruption, disrespect, or lack of cooperation could result in the student being reported to the Dean of Student Services.
+Consistent disruption, disrespect, or lack of cooperation could result in the student being reported to the Assistant Principal of Student Life.
 The student may also be asked to leave the class.
-At that time, the student should report immediately to the Dean of Student Services.
+At that time, the student should report immediately to the Assistant Principal of Student Life.
 Failure to do so will result in additional disciplinary action.
 At the discretion of the administration, taking into account the recommendation of the teacher, the student may be permitted to return to the class.
 Any further instance of removal from that class could result in a failing grade for that marking period and, at the discretion of the administration, the student could be removed permanently from the class and face further penalty.